RihardsZ/api-client/README.md

 `CubeSystems\ApiClient\Client\Contracts\Payload::getCacheKey()` method is used to decide if there are valid cache entries for a given payload.
 If there are, the response is retrieved from cache.
 Otherwise, the remote API is called.

+### Hierarchical caching

+If payload returns `true` from `isUsingCacheHierarchy` method, then corresponding call will be made part of the cache hierarchy.
+This allows to invalidate all cache entries for given hierarchy at once by calling `AbstractMethod`'s `removeHierarchyFromCache` method.

+For this to work, `CubeSystems\ApiClient\Client\Contracts\Payload::getCacheHierarchyKey` method must be implemented according to your needs.

+Moreover, `AbstractPayload` now accepts optional `CachePrefix` parameter which can be used to differentiate between cache hierarchies for the same _type_ of method and payload.
+Typical use case would be to distinguish between different users' cache hierarchies.

 ## There is more

 ### Events